-After the initial consultation, your vet may advise you to change some aspects of your cat's lifestyle to help maintain its urinary health.
-Cats who are overweight are more at risk of stones as they drink and urinate less frequently, so your vet may suggest you help them lose weight and increase the activity they do.
+After an initial consultation, your vet may advise you to change some aspects of your cat’s lifestyle to help maintain urinary health.
+This may include helping your cat lose weight or increase their activity levels.

-- Making sure your cat has permanent, easy and safe access to the litter tray
+- Making sure your cat has permanent, easy, and safe access to large, clean litter boxes.

-Your cat's diet can play an effective role in supporting their urinary health through re-balancing the pH of their urine and limiting the amount of minerals which have the potential to crystallize and cause stones.
-Their food should also contain high quality protein sources, as these reduce the workload on their kidneys and avoid unnecessary strain.
+Your cat’s diet can play an effective role in supporting their bladder health by promoting a healthy urine pH and limiting the number of minerals that have the potential to crystallize and cause bladder stones.
+Their food should also be highly digestible and provide all essential nutrients in necessary amounts to support general health.

-Wet foods can be useful as they contain a high percentage of water, therefore encouraging your cat to urinate more frequently and flush out their system.
-However, if your cat prefers dry food you can encourage them to drink more water through using running water sources (like fountains), filling the water bowl to the brim so it's easy to access, and avoiding placing the bowl next to busy locations, litter trays or food areas.
-You can even offer "flavored" waters, such as spring water drained from a can of tuna, or water drained from defrosted, cooked shrimp.
+Wet foods can be useful as they contain a high percentage of water, therefore encouraging your cat to pee more frequently and flush out their system.
+However, if your cat prefers dry food, you can encourage them to drink more water by using running water sources (like fountains), filling the water bowl to the brim so it’s easy to access, and avoiding placing the bowl next to busy locations, litter trays or food areas.
+You can even offer ‘flavored’ waters, such as water drained from a can of tuna, or water drained from defrosted, cooked prawns.

-It's crucial to consult your vet before beginning at-home maintenance of your cat's urinary system, just in case there is a more pressing issue which needs medical attention.
-Your vet will be able to advise you on the best course of action, and support you at each step.
+It’s crucial to consult your vet before beginning at-home support of your cat’s bladder health, just in case there is a more pressing issue that needs medical attention.
+Your vet will be able to advise you on the best course of action and support you at each step.

 Learn more about supporting your cat's bladder health.